Maximilian-Seitz/ExDemonKing/chapters/Chapter_6.md

 so there wasn't anything specifically I was looking out for.
 Still, there was something that caught my eye.
 They were all exceptionally short.
-Not quite as short as my dagger, but none exceeded thrice it's size.
+Not quite as short as my dagger, but none exceeded thrice its size.

 Getting close to a creature as terrifying as a leaping goblin was already horrifying enough, but doing so